 Project 1: The Basics - First Steps

-Build a tiny C program and learn the LLDB loop: break, step, inspect, repeat.
+Build a tiny C program and use LLDB to step, inspect, and understand the call stack.

 Quick Reference